Weeds are good. Yep, you just read that right, weeds actually do have a purpose… at least some of them, anyway.

 The tenacious and strong wild “plants” actually enhance the soil and help churn it into ground that is suitable for growing – while breaking up dirt that is too compact to permit crops to grow.

 The permeation of hard ground by weeds also permits the water to better absorb into the ground.
 Weeds are not takers, as has long been assumed, they are givers!

-“Weeds are pioneer plants,” according to my buddy Rick.
+“Weeds are pioneer plants,” according to a friend of minee.
 “They will die off and create mulch for succession plants.”